defensibleltd/defensible_landing/landing/static/notes2.md

 * Automate your IP space with IPAM
 * Automating and Unifying IPAM for Microsoft Services
 * Automate and Audit Your IP Space
 * Put an API on it.
-Modern IPAM for your IP Space.
+Modern IPAM for your IP Space
 * Rethinking DDI, what is it?
 * IPAM for Multicloud
 * IPAM for all the things?
 * Still Manually Managing IP Addresses?
-Automate your IPAM for better ROI.
+Automate your IPAM for better ROI
 * Never turn back once you've used

 # SEMRush